Optogenetic System

 9. Repeat steps 6,7 and 8 for the blue color LEDs

-LED-interconnect and powering
+LED-interconnections and powering

-2. With the use of a wire stripper, remove 0.5cm casing from each side. now only about 1cm of insulated wire with both open ended.
+2. With the use of a wire stripper, remove 0.5cm casing from each side.

-3. Add a small part of soldering material to the surface the copper pads of each LED MCPCB
+3. Add a small part of soldering material to the surface of the copper pads of each LED MCPCB

 Ribbon-cable-mapping.PNG